John Frankenheimer

 John Michael Frankenheimer (February 19, 1930 – July 6, 2002) was an American film and television director known for social dramas and action/suspense films.
-Among his credits were Birdman of Alcatraz (1962), The Manchurian Candidate (1962), Seven Days in May (1964), The Train (1964), Seconds (1966), Grand Prix (1966), French Connection II (1975), Black Sunday (1977), The Island of Dr. Moreau (1996), and Ronin (1998).
+Among his credits are Birdman of Alcatraz, The Manchurian Candidate (both 1962), Seven Days in May, The Train (both 1964), Seconds, Grand Prix (both 1966), French Connection II (1975), Black Sunday (1977), The Island of Dr. Moreau (1996), Ronin (1998) and Reindeer Games (2000).

-He won four Emmy Awards—three consecutive—in the 1990s for directing the television movies Against the Wall, The Burning Season, Andersonville, and George Wallace, the last of which also received a Golden Globe Award for Best Miniseries or Television Film.
+He won four Emmy Awards – three consecutive – in the 1990s for directing the television movies Against the Wall, The Burning Season, Andersonville, and George Wallace, the last of which also received a Golden Globe Award for Best Miniseries or Television Film.

-Frankenheimer's 30 feature films and over 50 plays for television were notable for their influence on contemporary thought.
+Frankenheimer's nearly 40 feature films and over 50 plays for television were notable for their influence on contemporary thought.
 He became a pioneer of the "modern-day political thriller", having begun his career at the height of the Cold War.

-He was technically highly accomplished from his days in live television; many of his films were noted for creating "psychological dilemmas" for his male protagonists along with having a strong "sense of environment," similar in style to films by director Sidney Lumet, for whom he had earlier worked as assistant director.
+He was technically highly accomplished from his days in live television; many of his films were noted for creating "psychological dilemmas" for his male protagonists along with having a strong "sense of environment", similar in style to films by director Sidney Lumet, for whom he had earlier worked as assistant director.
 He developed a "tremendous propensity for exploring political situations" which would ensnare his characters.

-Movie critic Leonard Maltin writes that "in his time [1960s]...
-Frankenheimer worked with the top writers, producers and actors in a series of films that dealt with issues that were just on top of the moment—things that were facing us all."
+Movie critic Leonard Maltin writes that "in his time [1960s] ...
+Frankenheimer worked with the top writers, producers and actors in a series of films that dealt with issues that were just on top of the moment – things that were facing us all."

 Childhood and schooling

 Frankenheimer was born in Queens, New York City, the son of Helen Mary (née Sheedy) and Walter Martin Frankenheimer, a stockbroker.
 His father was of German Jewish descent, his mother was Irish Catholic, and Frankenheimer was raised in his mother's religion.
 As a youth Frankenheimer, the eldest of three siblings, struggled to assert himself with his domineering father.

 Growing up in New York City he became fascinated with cinema at an early age, and recalls avidly attending movies every weekend.
-Frankenheimer reports that in 1938, at the age of age of seven or eight, he attended a 25-episode, 7 1/2 hour marathon of The Lone Ranger accompanied by his aunt.
+Frankenheimer reports that in 1938, at the age of seven or eight, he attended a 25-episode, 7 1/2 hour marathon of The Lone Ranger accompanied by his aunt.

 In 1947, he graduated from La Salle Military Academy in Oakdale, Long Island, New York, and in 1951 he earned a baccalaureate in English from Williams College in Williamstown, Massachusetts.
 As captain of the tennis team at Williams, Frankenheimer briefly considered a professional career in tennis, but reconsidered: